Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 Best stops:

-My Tip: I never skip a chai stop at Nanjangud — the smell of temple incense in the air and that first sip of tea are the simplest joys of a road trip.
+My Tip: I will not skip a chai stop at Nanjangud — the smell of fresh air and that first sip of tea are the simplest joys of a road trip.

 5. For the Sweet Tooth – Mysore & Beyond